rinaldoofamber/tech/README.md

 tech code by rinaldoofamber is licensed under a Creative Commons Attribution 4.0 International License.

 tech assets by rinaldoofamber are licensed under a Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) license.

+# Crafts

+Crafts and furnace recipes are not listed here yet, they can be seen with the crafting guide mod.

+Grinder recipes: